Harsh-Kathiriya/LOLympics/README.md

     *   Ready state toggling
     *   Avatar customization and name changing
     *   Countdown to game start when all athletes are ready
-*   **Meme Proposal and Voting Flow is Implemented:**
+*   **Individual Meme Selection Flow:**
-    *   Athletes can successfully search for and propose memes from the Tenor API.
+    *   Athletes can successfully search for and select their personal meme from the Tenor API.
-    *   The game correctly waits for all proposals before starting the voting phase.
+    *   The game automatically advances to caption entry once all athletes have chosen.
-    *   Athletes can vote for their favorite meme.
+*   **Caption Positioning:**
+    *   Caption entry UI includes drag-and-drop positioning.
+    *   X/Y coordinates are stored in the database for accurate display.
-    *   Vote counts are displayed and updated in real-time.
+    *   Captions are displayed at their exact positions on memes in all game phases.
-    *   The backend correctly determines a winning meme, creates a new round, and synchronizes all athletes to the next game phase.
+*   **Caption Voting & Results:**
+    *   Caption voting displays each player's selected meme with positioned captions.
+    *   Round results show winning captions positioned on their respective memes.
-*   Real-time communication with Ably is properly set up and working for all village and meme-voting features.
+*   Real-time communication with Ably is properly set up and working for all game features.
 *   Core UI components for the game are created and styled.
-*   Game phases beyond meme voting (captioning, caption voting, results) have placeholder UI but require full implementation with backend services.

 ## Database Schema (Supabase)